 - First and most importantly, this is my story told with the voice of a female victim and a male abuser because that was my experience.
 It in no way negates a male victim’s experience.
 I have a long history of advocating for male victims and my planned projects in domestic violence include men.

 - No, my horrible experience with Julian Williams did not make me a “man hater.”
 I recognize that I encountered one evil person.

 - No, I’m not a bitter, scorned woman.
 I left.

 - Am I still afraid of Julian?
 Not really.
 He’s far enough away from me to make it inconvenient for him to come after me.
 If he were in my physical presence, I’d be in danger.
 But my greatest fear since I left Julian has always been Julian having someone else come after me.
+He has a corrupt and dangerous circle of friends.
 This article will make it harder for him to ever do that.

 - I used Julian’s real name in this article so that he’ll show up in search engines.
 Another of his victims (she received the brunt of his verbal and emotional abuse) asked me “How can we keep him from doing this again?
 We can’t force him to wear a Scarlet Letter (A for Abuser).”
 This is what we can do — tell this story.
 I didn’t have the chance before meeting him to know what I was getting into.
 Julian Williams WILL do this again.
 He’ll do it over and over.
 The threat of him accidentally killing someone in a rage someday is very real.
 Maybe by putting this out there, someone else will have a chance.

 - Yes, I can legally share my personal story and photos that I own.